migillett/LiveLT/README.md

 # LiveLT
 This Python script allows you to scan QRCodes and transmit them directly to a NewTek Tricaster via their DataLink feature.
 The script uses PyQt5 for the main GUI and opencv-python for capturing webcam input and QR decoding.

+This program is meant to help with Graduation ceremonies.
+What you'd do is give every student a piece of paper with their name and their custom QR code on it.
+They walk up to the stage, scan the QR code, then give their piece of paper to the reader.
+Someone is off to the side running this application and sends the name over the network to the techncial director running the Tricaster.
+The TD will be the one in charge of putting the lower thirds on and off of program.

 ### Dependencies
 This script requires Python 3.10 or higher.
 You'll need to install a few dependencies as well by running `pip3 install -r ./requirements.txt` once you've cloned the repo.